emilienaufauvre/Java-RMI-Chat/README.md

 Based on Java RMI default implementation, the chat consists in one server application, and another for clients (i.e. the server application should be launched on a host, before the clients can launch their one).
+Based on a P2P traffic model, our chat is centralized.

 ### Features: